So your doctor says your child should cut dairy and gluten for an elimination diet?

 If that’s you, you shouldn’t be doomed to eternal suffering.

 Cut it out.

 Pray about it and be open to listening to God’s Word.

 Be brave, be bold, and try an elimination diet, cutting out all of the possible offenders and figure out what’s bothering your kids!

-If you have found that your child DOES really need to avoid dairy in particular, the next post will help you discover some super unique new recipes to replace some dairy-full favorites, thanks to Mary from Just Take a Bite!
+If you have found that your child DOES really need to avoid dairy in particular, Mary’s post about sticking with a dairy-free and gluten-free diet long term will help you discover some super unique new recipes to replace some dairy-full favorites!